We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-When researching at-home chlamydia tests, we read studies on effectiveness and online reviews to determine the best tests on the market.
+When researching at-home chlamydia tests, we kept the following in mind to determine the best tests on the market:

 Best budget-friendly option

-EverlyWell claims to have greater than 99 percent accuracy when it comes to their chlamydia and gonorrhea test.
+EverlyWell claims to have greater than 99 percent accuracy when it comes to this chlamydia and gonorrhea test.

 Available tests include:

-- Chlamydia & Gonorrhea Test ($49): Tests for chlamydia and gonorrhea
+- Chlamydia & Gonorrhea Test ($69): tests for chlamydia and gonorrhea

-- STD Test-Female ($149): Tests for chlamydia, gonorrhea, hepatitis C, HIV, syphilis, and trichomoniasis
+- STD Test-Female ($169): tests for chlamydia, gonorrhea, hepatitis C, HIV, syphilis, and trichomoniasis

-- STD Test-Male ($149): Tests for chlamydia, gonorrhea, hepatitis C, HIV, syphilis, and trichomoniasis
+- STD Test-Male ($169): tests for chlamydia, gonorrhea, hepatitis C, HIV, syphilis, and trichomoniasis

 Best for medical attention